vgilbart/vgilbart.github.io/index.md

 ---
 layout: default
-title: My homepage
+title: Valentine Gilbart's homepage
 ---

-# My homepage
+# Homepage

+I am currently a bioinformatician at IGBMC.

 Go see all of [my projects here](./projects).

+Go see all of [my publications here](./publications).